0x00-ketsu/autosave.nvim/README.md

 ## Features

-- Automatically save current file(s).
+- Automatically save the current file(s).
-- Set conditions that file(s) must meet to be saved (e.g. filetype, existence, ...).
+- Define conditions that files must meet to be saved (e.g., file type, existence).
-- Specific events that will trigger the plugin.
+- Specify events that will trigger the plugin.
-- Custom hook(s) (e.g. print a message when the plugin is enabled).
+- Implement custom hooks (e.g., display a message when the plugin is enabled).
-- Toggle (enable if disabled, disable if enabled) the plugin.
+- Toggle the plugin's state (enable if disabled, disable if enabled).

 **Screenshots**